 Week 2: July 20 - July 26

 First year participants must be nominated by someone in their school using official nomination documents.
 For participating schools already on our data base, materials are mailed in January of each year.
-First time schools who wish to engage in the Horizons program should utilize the materials provided as downloads below.
-If you'd like to be on the mailing list, please contact the Project Coordinator to let her know you wish to be added to the data base for future mailings.
+Schools who wish to engage in the Horizons program for the first time should utilize the materials provided as downloads below.
+If you'd like to be included on the data base for future mailings, please contact the Horizons Program Director via firstname.lastname@example.org and let her know.

 NOTE: For Horizons I, no more than three applications (two from current seventh graders and one from a current eighth grader who has not previously participated in Horizons) are permitted to become candidates from any one school.
 Eighth grade first time nominees will be selected to fill available slots in Horizons I or II that may result from attrition.
 Important: Additional nominations beyond those permitted may result in all nominations being discredited.